nunit/docs/docs/articles/vs-test-adapter/Trace-and-Debug.md

 If you place the code above outside of any namespace it will apply to the whole assembly.

-If you just want it to apply to a given test fixture/class, then you just add the `StartTest and EndTest` methods to the given test fixture/class.
+If you'd like to only apply to a given test fixture/class, you can add the `StartTest and EndTest` methods to the given test fixture/class.

 ## Example outputs